DoctorMcKay/node-steam-user/README.md

 ### error
 - `e` - An `Error` object

 Emitted when an error occurs during logon.
+Also emitted if we're disconnected and `autoRelogin` is either disabled, or it's a fatal disconnect.

 If this event isn't handled, the program will crash.

 The `Error` object will have an `eresult` parameter which is a value from the [`EResult`](https://github.com/SteamRE/SteamKit/blob/SteamKit_1.6.3/Resources/SteamLanguage/eresult.steamd) enum.

+### disconnected
+- `eresult` - A value from the `Steam.EResult` enum

+Emitted when we're disconnected from Steam for a non-fatal reason and `autoRelogin` is enabled. `SteamUser` will continually retry connection and will either emit `loggedOn` when logged back on, or `error` if a fatal logon error is experienced.

 ### sentry
 - `sentry` - A Buffer containing your new sentry file